metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 4. Required system services are started and set to automatic startup

-    - Inside `Logs` you'll find `Services-DATE.LOG` to help you restore defaults
+    - Inside `Logs` you'll find `Services-<DATE>.log` to help you restore defaults

+5. WS-Management service (Windows Remote Management) configuration is modified

+    - WinRM configuration is completely modified
+    - PowerShell remoting is enabled which does the following
+      - Starts the WinRM service.
+      - Sets the startup type on the WinRM service to Automatic.
+      - Creates a listener to accept requests on any IP address.
+      - Enables a firewall exception for WS-Management communications.
+      - Creates the simple and long name session endpoint configurations if needed.
+      - Enables all session configurations.
+      - Changes the security descriptor of all session configurations to allow remote access.

+    - Default PowerShell session configurations are recreated and disabled
+    - Custom session configuration is created which is used for firewall deployment
+    - WMI Provider plugin is enabled which is required for CIM to work

+6. Following default firewall rules are recreated in control panel firewall

+    - Rules for Network Discovery, File and Printer Sharing, WinRM and WinRM compatibility rules

-5. All other system or session settings are left alone **by default** unless you demand or accept them as follows:
+7. All other system or session settings are left alone **by default** unless you demand or accept them as follows:

     - Adjust console buffer size (valid until you close down PowerShell)
-    - Modify network profile for currently connected network adapter (ex. public or private)
     - Update PowerShell module help files (only if you enable development mode)
     - Install or update dependent PowerShell modules (only if you enable development mode)
     - Install recommended VSCode extensions (if you accpet VSCode recommendation)